LSEG-API-Samples/Article.WebSocket.Azure.ContainerRegistry/README.md

 Now your image is deployed on Azure Container registry, and you can pull it for later use anytime.

+That is all I have to say about how to push an image to Azure.

 ## <a id="pull_image"></a>Pull your image from the Container Registry to local

+My next point is how to pull that image to run it locally.
 To pull an image from Azure Container Registry to your local environment, you can use a [Docker pull command](https://docs.docker.com/reference/cli/docker/image/pull/) with ```<registry-name>.azurecr.io/<image-name>``` format as an image name.

 Please note that you need to log in to Azure account and your container registry instance with the CLI tool before running a Docker pull command.
 Otherwise, a command returns "unauthorized" error message back to you.
 You can use a ```az account show -o jsonc``` command to check if your Azure CLI session is logged in.